 Influence Psychology Framework

-Framework for applying the science of persuasion ethically and effectively.
-Based on six decades of research into why people say "yes" and what makes them comply with requests.
+Framework for applying the science of persuasion ethically and effectively — six decades of research into why people say "yes."

 Core Principle

-People don't make decisions rationally.
-They use mental shortcuts (heuristics) that can be triggered to influence behavior.
-These shortcuts evolved because they're usually reliable—but they can also be exploited.
+People don't make decisions rationally — they use mental shortcuts (heuristics) that can be triggered to influence behavior.
+These shortcuts evolved because they're usually reliable, but they can also be exploited.
+Understanding them lets you design products, messaging, and experiences that align with how people actually decide.

 Scoring